NatTuck/hw-quest/content/classes/2024-09/cs2381/syllabus.md

 {{< /schedule >}}

- - † No class on Monday, Sep 02 (Labor Day) or Monday, Nov 11 (Labor Day)
+ - † No class on Monday, Sep 02 (Labor Day) or
+     Monday, Nov 11 (Veterans Day)
- - ‡ No class on Monday, Apr 8 (Eclipse Day)
+ - ‡ No class Wed, Thu, Fri (Thanksgiving)